Linear regression with known noise distribution up to a scale: The reward of not using the OLSE: Simulations and a data application

 \subsubsection{Asymptotic Relative Efficiency}

-Finally, we compare simulated values of $\eta$ (as defined in Equation \eqref{eta}) with their theoretical counterparts.
-For each scaled family, we run 10 batches of $M=50$ replications with fixed sample size $n=1000$ and a chosen $(d,\gamma)$.
-Within each batch, we compute the point estimate
+Finally, we compare the simulated values of $\eta$ (defined in Equation \eqref{eta}) with their theoretical values.
+For each scaled family, we perform 200 independent simulations, each consisting of 100 replicated datasets generated with fixed sample size $n=2000$, fixed $d=3$, and $\gamma \in \{3,5,7\}$.
+For each simulation batch, we compute the estimator

-where the empirical variances are estimated over the $M=50$ replications.
-We then plot these estimates with confidence intervals and compare them with the theoretical value of $\eta$.
+where the covariance matrices are estimated empirically from the 200 replications.
+We then compare the resulting estimates, together with their confidence intervals, to the corresponding theoretical value of $\eta$.

-The estimates closely match the theoretical values, validating our derivations.
-The experimental values confirm that the value of $\eta$ does not systematically vary with the number of dimension $d$ but decreases under heavier tails and larger $\gamma$, with once again a most pronounced effect for the third error family. \\
+In Figure \ref{are:boxplots}, the estimated ARE values closely agree with the theoretical ones, supporting our derivations.
+An exception is observed for the second family at $\gamma=3$, where the theoretical value lies outside the 95\% percentile interval.
+Overall, the results confirm that $\eta$ decreases as the tails become heavier (increasing $\gamma$), with the strongest effect occurring for the third error family. \\

 The simulation results are consistent with the theoretical properties established in Section~\ref{eff}.
-In all non-Gaussian settings, the MLE outperforms the OLSE, with its relative advantage becoming more pronounced as error distributions deviate further from Gaussianity, either through heavier tails or higher peakedness.shows that the gap in mean squared distance widens with the number of dimensions $d$, always in favor of the MLE.
-This does not contradict Figure \ref{are:boxplots} where $\eta$ remains unaffected by $d$.The reason is that $\eta$ measures relative efficiency—the ratio of covariance's matrix determinant—while the mean squared distance sums absolute errors across dimensions.
+In all non-Gaussian settings, the MLE outperforms the OLSE, with its relative advantage becoming more pronounced as the error distributions deviate further from Gaussianity, either through heavier tails or higher peakedness.
+Furthermore, the gap in mean squared distance widens as the dimension $d$ increases, always in favor of the MLE.
+This does not contradict Figure \ref{are:boxplots} where $\eta$ remains unaffected by $d$.The reason is that $\eta$ measures relative efficiency—the ratio of covariance matrix determinant—while the mean squared distance sums absolute errors across dimensions.
 Finally, the strong alignment between simulated and theoretical ARE values provides direct empirical validation of our efficiency analysis and further supports the use of the MLE in practice whenever the error distribution departs from Gaussianity.